cf-sewe/cplace-cssc-operator/README.md

 Script execution will be monitored by the Operator.
 The status of stale running scripts will be updated to "aborted" or "crashed" depending on the Operator's knowledge of the cplace instance.

-Admin scripts cannot be cancelled.
+Admin scripts cannot be canceled.

 > `GET /instances/{instanceId}/admin-scripts`